gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 // https://dl.acm.org/doi/fullHtml/10.1145/3230624
 // https://www.cs.ox.ac.uk/people/hongseok.yang/talk/Cambridge13-interproc.pdf

 Applying the practice of loop unrolling to functional sensitivity does not change the fact that for some given programs the analysis will *not* terminate.
-An example for sucha program can be seen in @program-non-terminating.
+An example for such a program can be seen in @program-non-terminating.

 // TODO: Check if valid example?
 #figure(